Paymentshield/api-docs/source/index.html.md

 # Environments

-The code samples on this page use the live (production) environment, but for integration, you should use UAT.
+The code samples on this page use the UAT environment, which you should use for integration.
-The Live environment will create real quotes and policies in our live system.
+When you go to production, use the Live environment, which will create real quotes and policies in our live system.

 Environment | Base URL
 ----------- | -------